xrdocs/cloud-scale-networking/_tutorials/2018-07-12-security-acl-on-ncs5500-part1.md

 - max 2000 attached egress IPv6 ACEs per LC
 - max 2000 attached ingress L2 ACEs per LC

-Note that it's possible to configure much more, the limits listed above are for the ACL/ACE attached to interfaces.
+Note that it's possible to configure much more if they are not attached to interfaces.

 <div class="highlighter-rouge">
 <pre class="highlight">